XGIMI Horizon Pro vs Anker Nebula Cosmos 4K vs Dangbei Mars Pro:which is better?

 Smart functions

-As smart projectors, all of these three powerful 4K projectors have been studied in-depth in terms of automatic adjustment and ease of use of the projector.
+As smart projectors, all of these three powerful 4K projectors have been studied in depth in terms of automatic adjustment and ease of use of the projector.
 They both support a couple of auto adjustments.
-All supports auto keystone correction, auto screen fit, real-time autofocus, auto obstacle avoidance, etc.
+All sopports auto keystone correction, auto screen fit, real-time autofocus, auto obstacle avoidance, etc.

 About Projection Image

-Except for the stunning 4K resolution, both adopt HDR10 and HLG to enhance the image quality.
-Also, both support 3D effects, allowing you to enjoy the immersive viewing at your private space.
-There is also a difference in the projection size.
+Except for stunning 4K resolution, both adopt HDR10 and HLG to enhance the image quality.
+Also, both support 3D effect, allowing you enjoy the immersive viewing at your private space.
+There is also a difference about the projection size.
 The Anker Nebula Cosmos 4K laser projector can project a screen up to 150 ″, while XGIMI Horizon Pro projector and the Dangbei Mars Pro can project to a maximum of 300 ″.

 BUILT-IN System